House dust mite: Characteristics

-House dust mite faecal pellets range from 10 to 40 μm.
+House dust mite faecal pellets range from 10 to 40 μm; they can be contained by anti-mite fabrics of a denser pore size.

 Diet

 Dust mites feed on skin flakes from humans and other animals, and on some mold.
 Dermatophagoides farinae fungal food choices in 16 tested species commonly found in homes was observed in vitro to be Alternaria alternata, Cladosporium sphaerospermum, and Wallemia sebi, and they disliked Penicillium chrysogenum, Aspergillus versicolor, and Stachybotrys chartarum.

 Predators

-The predators of dust mites are other allergenic mites (Cheyletiella), silverfish, and pseudoscorpions.
+Dust mites are preyed upon by other allergenic mites (Cheyletiella), silverfish, and pseudoscorpions.

 Reproduction

 The average life cycle for a house dust mite is 65–100 days.
 A mated female house dust mite can live up to 70 days, laying 60 to 100 eggs in the last five weeks of her life.
 In a 10-week life span, a house dust mite will produce approximately 2,000 fecal particles and an even larger number of partially digested enzyme-covered dust particles.

 Distribution

 Dust mites are found worldwide, but are more common in humid regions.
 The species Blomia tropicalis is typically found only in tropical or subtropical regions.
 Detectable dust mite allergen was found in the beds of about 84% of surveyed United States homes.
 In Europe, detectable Der p 1 or Der f 1 allergen was found in 68% of surveyed homes.